-

 Vacuum leaks

 What is a vacuum leak?
 It's a leak anywhere between the engine and a mass air flow sensor.
-In the fuel injection system, the mass air flow sensor measures the air flow into the engine.
-The engine computer (PCM) calculates how much fuel to inject based on the mass air flow sensor measurements.
-If there is a vacuum leak, it causes "unmetered" air to enter the system.
+A vacuum leak causes "unmetered" air to enter the system.
 Symptoms of a vacuum leak include the Check Engine light, rough idle, stalling and a hissing sound coming from the engine bay.

 Window Motor